ScottON/ScottON/_projects/2021-05-11-marketing-experience.md

 Lastly, I’m in regular contact with multiple six-figure copywriters.
 They began as mentors and many are now part of my trusted network of friends.
 We share insider knowledge about what works best across a range of industries.

-<blockquote>“This is one of my favorite emails I've received this year!” –  Jacob McMillen | #1 U.S. search result for ‘copywriter’</blockquote>
+>**“*This is one of my favorite emails I've received this year!*”** |  Jacob McMillen, #1 U.S. search result for ‘copywriter’

-<blockquote>"I've known Scott for some time and have seen his work.
+>**“*I've known Scott for some time and have seen his work.
 He has a great understanding of copywriting principles and is a very helpful, charming, easy-going guy, making it a pleasure to chat and work with him.
-Definitely a copywriter you should keep on your radar!" – Victor Mutta | Lead Copywriter at UnfairCopy</blockquote>
+Definitely a copywriter you should keep on your radar!*"** | Victor Mutta, Lead Copywriter at UnfairCopy

-<blockquote>“My relationship with Scott has been an incredible asset for my business.
-Every time I implement his suggestions, the results are mind-blowing” – Jonathan Beaudoin-S | Chief Marketing Consultant at Bonaventure & Associates</blockquote>
+>**“*My relationship with Scott has been an incredible asset for my business.
+Every time I implement his suggestions, the results are mind-blowing*”** | Jonathan Beaudoin-S, Chief Marketing Consultant at Bonaventure & Associates

 ## Find out how I can grow your business
 ### Send me a message about your project and I'll get back to you asap!